CSCfi/csc-user-guide/docs/cloud/rahti/images/creating.md

     Run 'oc status' to view your app.
 ```

-The image will be found in Rahti's registry.
+The image will be found in Rahti 1 registry.
 Then do as suggested and expose the new application to the outside world:

 ```bash
 $ oc expose svc/os-sample-python